zconnect-iot/device-simulator-backend/README.md

   time-continuous first and second order linear models may be simulated, provided time constants are measured in at least seconds.

-* Simulation step is expressed in whole seconds, thus the overall accuracy might be too low for your use-case.
+* Simulation step is expressed in whole seconds currently, thus the overall accuracy might be too low for your use-case.

 * No paralell computation of signals.